Energage General Terms

 Subject to the receipt of all applicable fees, we grant you a limited, non-exclusive, non-transferable, non-assignable and non-sublicensable license to use any Reports which you can (and are authorized to) export through the functionality of the Services for your internal purposes only (in each case subject to any Confidentiality Notices), unless otherwise agreed upon in writing by Energage.

-5.4 LICENCE FOR RESEARCH AND DEVELOPMENT
+5.4 LICENSE FOR RESEARCH AND DEVELOPMENT

 You grant Energage a worldwide, royalty free license to use, reproduce, distribute, modify, adapt, create derivative works, archive, or otherwise use Customer Data for the purposes of Research and Development and creating de-identified aggregated data (“Data Sets”).
 Data Sets may be made publicly available and may be used after termination of this Agreement provided that such Data Sets cannot be used directly or indirectly to identify Users.